Anglepoise lamp: History and development

-1935 saw the release of the 1227 Anglepoise.
-An effective and revolutionary design, it was primarily manufactured for the home and proved to be extremely popular.
-The 1227 was hugely promoted by the Terry Spring Company and when the Second World War broke in 1939, the company ran an advert that same day describing it as the "ideal blackout lamp".
+The 1227 Anglepoise was released in 1935.
+It was primarily manufactured for the home and proved to be extremely popular.
+The 1227 was hugely promoted by the Terry Spring Company and when England declared war on Germany on September 3, 1939 the company ran an advert on the same day describing it as the "ideal blackout lamp".

-Although the Second World War had a detrimental effect on standard Anglepoise production, the Terry Spring Company switched its objectives to benefit the war effort and, consequently, started producing Anglepoise lamps for bombers.
+Although the Second World War had a detrimental effect on standard Anglepoise production, the Terry Spring Company was producing Anglepoise lamps for the navigator's station in bombers.
 According to the Anglepoise website, these were so well produced that when a crashed Vickers Wellington bomber was salvaged from Loch Ness in Scotland in 1985, the lamp still worked after being given a new battery – despite being submerged for around four decades.

 A key feature of the Anglepoise design and patent is the placement of all springs (either three or four) near the base.
 The design was extensively copied by other companies, usually in simplified form, and is still in use.
 Some derivatives use a heavy balance weight instead of the springs.
 The most common version replaces the arm linkages with two independent parallelogram linkages, with a pair of light tension springs on each half of the arm.

 The arm has been employed in other devices where it is necessary to hold an object stationary at a convenient point in space, notably the copy holder for typists and in some applications, the computer display screen.

 The lamps have been made from a variety of materials over the years, evolving from the early full steel prototypes into later models made from brass and aluminium.

 Although the lamp is still marketed as an iconic British design, production for all lamps, except the 1227 Giant model, has been moved to China.

 Anglepoise lamps at the BBC

-In 1948, the Board of Governors of the BBC asked the head of the Variety Department, Michael Standing, to devise a guiding set of moral standards and protocols for the production of all BBC radio and television programmes.
+In 1948 the Board of Governors of the BBC asked the head of the Variety Department, Michael Standing, to devise a guiding set of moral standards and protocols for the production of all BBC radio and television programmes.
 Standing produced what became known within the BBC as the "Green Book", whose purpose was to eradicate smut, innuendo and vulgarity from all BBC programmes.
 After producing the book Standing took to implementing his guidance with eccentric zeal.
-In June 1949, he issued a memo to all staff in which he forbade BBC employees to illuminate any room with an Anglepoise lamp unless the main ceiling or wall light was also illuminated: Standing held a firm belief that a man working at a desk in a confined space with only the light from a low-wattage lamp would nurture furtive ideas and produce degenerate programme material.
-Director General Sir William Haley later rescinded the Anglepoise lamp edict as extreme and unnecessary.
+In June 1949 he issued a memo to all staff in which he forbade BBC employees to illuminate any room with an Anglepoise lamp unless the main ceiling or wall light was also illuminated: Standing held a firm belief that a man working at a desk in a confined space with only the light from a low-power lamp would nurture furtive ideas and produce degenerate programme material.
+Director General Sir William Haley later rescinded the Anglepoise lamp edict as unnecessary.